 Tuesday, July 13, 2010

-At miminum such actions will greatly reduce the cost of maintaining road surfaces.
-But let's focus on higher aims.... (i) we will re-invigorate our city on the premise of valuing what was built by our city founders - a robust street car network connecting neighborhood business districts. (ii) a flat flat city like Cleveland lowers the barriers to the movement of goods and services; thus bicycle travel & cargo carrying is even more efficient (iii) small scale entreprenurial endeavors and networked cooperative style businesses can flourish when transportation costs are low. currently Clevelanders spend 25% of income on transport.
-What could we do with that money, how could we improve ourselves and our communities if there was no need for a personal automobile?
+A bold prediction for Cleveland in 20Twenty: The urbanized core and inner ring of our region will fully facilitate car free travel, for everyone 8 to 88.
+In the next 5 years, we must provide dedicated road space in the central city for bicycle-only travel.
+In doing so, we revive small scale intra-city commerce and as a city we make a statement to our citizens and visitors alike that bicycle travel is a valued and even preferred mode.
+At minimum such actions will reduce the cost of maintaining road surfaces.
+But let's focus on higher aims.... (i) we will re-invigorate our city on the premise of valuing what was built by our city founders - a robust street car network connecting neighborhood business districts. (ii) an ultra flat city like Cleveland lowers the barriers to the movement of goods and services; thus bicycle travel and cargo carrying is more efficient than some more densely populated cities (iii) small scale entrepreneurial endeavors and networked cooperative style businesses can flourish when transportation costs are low.
+Currently Clevelanders spend nearly 25% of income on transport.
+What else could our citizens do with that 25% of their income?
+How could we improve ourselves and our communities if there was no need for a personal automobile?

 Wednesday, January 27, 2010